We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - vitamin E

-Additional ointments and creams include:
+Other ointments and creams that may help include:

 - silicon or collagen-based gels

-- improves blood flow to the area
+- improve blood flow to the area

-- energizes surrounding cells, including collagen-producing cells
+- energize surrounding cells, including collagen-producing cells

-- stimulates the immune system
+- stimulate the immune system

-- collagen injection
+- collagen injections

-- advanced radiofrequency techniques
+- radiofrequency techniques

 - acid peel treatments

-Risk factors for breast stretch marks include:
+Risk factors include: